BrianHicks/tree-grepper/README.md

 3. Set up compilation in [`build.rs`](./build.rs) by following the pattern there.
 4. Set up a new target in [`src/language.rs`](./src/language.rs) by following the patterns there.
 5. Add a test like `all_LANG` in [`src/main.rs`](./src/main.rs)
-6. Try to run with insta: `cargo insta test` and then `cargo insta review`.
-   If the output looks right, open a PR!
-7. Add the language to the list of supported languages in this readme.
+6. Add the language to the list of supported languages in this readme.

 ## License